 Regardless which of these forms your investment takes, you will be responsible for creating at least 10 full-time U.S. jobs as part of your visa commitment.
 At the end of your two-year conditional residency, USCIS will evaluate your business and determine if you have invested the full amount of capital, and created the required number of jobs.
 If you have fulfilled the terms of your visa, you may apply to remove the conditions on your visa and enjoy unrestricted access to the U.S. with your permanent green card.

-How Do I Apply for an EB-5 Visa?
+How to Apply for an EB-5 Visa?

 As the investor, you may submit your own petition for an EB-5 visa to USCIS.
 However, you will also have to submit a number of documents, records, and other vital paperwork before you may be granted approval.
 Many applications are denied the first time they are reviewed because of a lack of sufficient evidence to support the beneficiary’s application.

-If you want your investment visa application approved as quickly as possible, you should have a trusted immigration attorney review your petition and help you collect the necessary evidence for USCIS approval.
+If you want your investment visa application approved as quickly as possible, you should have a trusted EB-5 attorney review your petition and help you collect the necessary evidence for USCIS approval.
 At the Law Offices of Vaughan de Kirby, we can help you throughout the application process, advise you on how to invest your EB-5 funds, help you find the proper classification for your business venture, and help you achieve your family’s goal of becoming permanent U.S. citizens.